 Discovery tools include a mix of well-established large-scale commercial products, as well as a number of open and non-profit projects.
 Some of the latter have remarkable reach, considering the small size of the organizations that created and maintain them (for example, Unpaywall and the Open Access Button).
 Also of interest is the growth of discovery tools that incorporate artificial intelligence and machine learning (for example, Meta and IRIS.AI).

 Is that all there is to say about discovery?
-What about TrendMD,?
+What about (to take just one example) TrendMD?
 Other descriptions refer to topics as if they are already understood and require no further explanation.
 For example, section 1.4 is headed “Collective Action and the Funding of Open Projects”.
 But the entire text is based on the reader already understanding what is meant by collective action.
 In other words, this is a bibliography for those who already know.

 Some of the descriptions seem to be reasonably watertight, for example section 2.2 is a list of repositories.
 But the list includes both full repository software, such as Dspace, and tools for repositories, such as Permissions Checker.
 This list is a hotchpotch.